-- an internal investigation - an investigation by the Child and Family Agency investigation - and possibly a criminal investigation by the Gardaí.
+- an internal investigation

+- an investigation by TUSLA

+- where appropriate, a criminal investigation by the Gardaí.

 All investigations will be carried will be carried out in accordance with the NGI Investigation Policy.

 If from the initial investigation a disciplinary is deemed appropriate, all investigations will be carried out in accordance with the NGI Disciplinary procedures.